Last updated in October 2018

 Food and agriculture

 Since 2011, China has been the world’s biggest market for food, ahead of the United States.
-Since 2004 it has become increasingly dependent on imports, switching from being a net exporter to a net importer of food and agriculture products.
+Since 2004, it has become increasingly dependent on imports, switching from being a net exporter to a net importer of food and agriculture products.
 In particular, Chinese imports of grain and soy (used as feed to produce food of animal origin) have risen, but processed food is also being imported in ever greater quantities.
+An example here is high-quality dairy products from Germany like infant milk formula and yoghurt, which enjoy a good reputation among Chinese consumers.
+Overall, however, gaining access to the Chinese market continues to be difficult and arduous, and not just because of the intensely competitive environment.

-China remained an attractive market for the food and agriculture industry in 2016.
-The share of exports of German food products in Germany’s total exports to China increased in the past three years from 1.6 percent to 2.6 percent.
-German agricultural exports even rose 30 percent in value terms over the previous year, reaching 1.765 billion euros.
-This means Germany’s trade with China in the food and agriculture sector nearly doubled in the four years up to 2016.
-Initial estimates for 2017, however, indicate a slight decline in total exports, which is primarily due to the large fall in pork exports ‒ Germany’s most important agricultural export to China.
-The reasons for this were the high prices on the world market, the closing of German businesses, the price competition among substitute products and rival exporters as well as the recovery of China’s own pork industry following a production decline in previous years caused by a strengthening of environmental regulations.
-In 2016, the most important export segments for Germany were products of animal origin (1.2 billion euros, an increase of 40 percent) – in particular meat and meat products (887 million euros, an increase of 65 percent) and milk and dairy products (258 million euros, a decrease of 8 percent) – as well as baked goods (166 million euros, an increase of 25 percent) and beer (173 million euros, an increase of 14 percent).
+China remained an attractive market for the food and agriculture industry in 2017.
+The share of exports of German food products in Germany’s total exports to China fell last year to 1.8 percent.
+German food exports decreased slightly in absolute terms, too, dropping to 1.6 billion euros.
+There is also little change anticipated in food exports to China in 2018, with the meat sector expected to suffer the biggest decline.
+The reasons for this are the high prices on the EU and world markets, the price competition among substitute products and rival exporters as well as the recovery of China’s own pork industry following a production decline in previous years caused by tougher environmental regulations.
+It is difficult to predict how China will be affected by a series of African swine fever outbreaks, the first of which was reported in August 2018.
+However, regional price differences are already being seen.
+In 2017, the most important export segments for Germany were products of animal origin (0.9 billion euros, a decrease of 24 percent) – in particular meat and meat products (507 million euros, a decrease of 43 percent) and milk and dairy products (331 million euros, an increase of 29 percent) – as well as baked goods (272 million euros, an increase of 66 percent) and beer exports (129 million euros, a decrease of 25 percent), which suffered greatly from competition and stagnant domestic consumption.

-The bilateral projects of the Federal Ministry of Food and Agriculture (BMEL) are coordinated by the German-Sino Agricultural Center (DCZ), which was founded in 2015 to serve as a platform for dialogue on agriculture policy and other agriculture sector issues.
-The DCZ’s activities include organising workshops and seminars on specialist topics, such as agricultural subsidy policies, and holding bilateral agriculture conferences.
-The second project phase of the DCZ is scheduled to begin on 1 April 2018.
-The BMEL also plans to extend the ongoing forestry project in pilot regions in order to provide an exemplary model for the implementation of sustainable forest management and to promote the further adoption of such policy.
-These initiatives are supplemented by successful joint research activities and projects in crop science, modern agricultural technology, livestock breeding and forestry, involving a lively exchange of knowledge in which partners from relevant industrial sectors also participate.
+The bilateral projects of the Federal Ministry of Food and Agriculture (BMEL) are coordinated by the German-Sino Agricultural Center (DCZ), which was founded in 2015 to serve as a platform for dialogue on agricultural policy, agricultural research and other agricultural sector issues.
+The DCZ’s activities include organising workshops and seminars on specialist topics, such as promotion policies, digital technology in agriculture, rural development issues as well as nutrition issues.
+Planning and conducting annual German-Chinese agriculture conferences has also become a highly regarded and integral part of the DCZ’s work.
+The second project phase of the DCZ began in 2018.
+The BMEL is also continuing the forestry project that was launched in 2017 to develop forest reorganisation in pilot regions into an exemplary model for sustainable forest management.
+These initiatives are supplemented by successful joint research activities and projects in sustainable crop science, modern agricultural technology, livestock management and genetics, involving a lively exchange of knowledge in which partners from relevant industries also participate.
+The purely scientific exchange between German and Chinese research institutions, which has taken place as part of bilateral research collaborations supported by the BMEL, has for years proved fruitful and effective.

 Since embarking on its reform and opening-up policy, China has gradually opened up to foreign culture as well.
 At the same time, the Chinese Government has for some years now been stepping up its efforts to spread the Chinese language and Chinese culture abroad.
 It sees this as a contribution to promoting international understanding and improving China’s image abroad.
 This is being done by both state-run cultural institutions (“cultural centres”) and the Confucius Institutes, which mostly take the form of university cooperation arrangements.